Activities at Camp

 You will learn:

-1. Basic equine behavioral ques and anatomy
+1. Basic equine behavioral cues and anatomy

 2. The biodynamics of a synchronous riding relationship for horse and rider.